pabloblancog/pabloblancog.github.io/_posts/2019-9-28-Painless-UI-Testing.md

 }
 ```

-We can create the next helper methods:
+We can create the next helper methods, allowing reusing *typing* and *tapping* features:

 ```swift
 func typeTextOnInputBar(_ text: String) {